adam-hurwitz/wellness-oi/coffee/coffee-flavor.md

 - Creaminess
 - Sweetness, e.g. honey: Fermented with pulp
-- Cacao/chocolatiness: Fermented a longer time
+- Cacao/chocolate: Fermented a longer time

-## Freshness

-- The beans may taste stale after 1-2 weeks from being roasted

-## Natural vs synthetic flavor
+# Natural vs synthetic flavor

 #### Synthetic chemicals are used in some flavored beans